Nebraska Water Quality at a Glance

 Support Agricultural Best Practices

-Encourage and support local farmers participating in nitrogen reduction programs and conservation practices.
+Encourage and support local farmers participating in nitrogen reduction programmes and conservation practices.
+Nebraska’s contamination trend is not improving — nitrate is rising in a third of public water systems — making agricultural behaviour change essential.
 Stay informed about Natural Resources District activities and wellhead protection initiatives in your area.

 Consider Water Treatment Systems

-For wells with nitrate above 10 ppm, reverse osmosis systems provide effective treatment.
-Nebraska offers rebates up to $4,000 for private well owners installing nitrate treatment systems.
-For PFAS concerns, use NSF-certified systems designed for these contaminants.
+For wells with nitrate above 10 ppm, reverse osmosis systems provide highly effective treatment and are the only reliably safe option for infants.
+The DWEE offers rebate support for eligible private well owners installing nitrate treatment.
+For PFAS concerns, use NSF/ANSI 58-certified systems.
+See our full water filter solutions guide for certified options.

 Report Water Quality Concerns

-Contact your local water utility immediately for taste, odor, or color concerns.
-Report suspected contamination to NDEE’s Drinking Water Section at (402) 471-2541 or your local Natural Resources District for investigation and follow-up.
+Contact your local water utility immediately for taste, odour, or colour concerns.
+Report suspected contamination to the Nebraska Department of Water, Energy, and Environment (DWEE) Drinking Water Section at (402) 471-2541 or your local Natural Resources District.
+You can also view recent alerts on our water alert news page.

 Practice Water Conservation

-Support Nebraska’s groundwater sustainability by implementing conservation measures and protecting recharge areas.
-Reducing demand helps maintain aquifer levels and reduces the concentration of contaminants in groundwater.
+Support Nebraska’s groundwater sustainability by implementing conservation measures at home and protecting recharge areas.
+The Ogallala Aquifer — the backbone of Nebraska’s water supply — is under significant pressure from both agricultural withdrawal and contamination.
+Reducing demand helps maintain aquifer levels and reduces the concentration of contaminants reaching drinking water sources.

 Nebraska Cities We Cover